 Cluster and Cohort Hiring

-The Benjamin-Carver Community of Scientists will be anchored by a diverse group of 12 early-career faculty who have demonstrated a strong commitment to promoting diversity and inclusion and an interest in understanding and addressing Health Disparities.
+The Benjamin-Carver Community of Scientists will be anchored by a group of 12 early-career faculty who have demonstrated a strong commitment and an interest in understanding and addressing health disparities

 two men collaborating behind a laptop, one is sitting and the other is standing next to him pointing at the screen